San Antonio River Walk San Antonio Tx

 Where to Eat

-Biga on the Banks, on the River Walk, is the best restaurant directly on the water: modern American cooking with good Hill Country sourcing.
-Mains $30-45.
+Biga on the Banks on the River Walk itself is the best restaurant directly on the water: modern American cooking with Hill Country sourcing, mains $30-45.
 Reserve ahead for weekends.

 The Esquire Tavern on Commerce Street has been on the River Walk since 1933 and claims the longest wooden bar in Texas.
-Reliable burgers and sandwiches, good cocktail list, covered patio.
-A reliable option when you don’t want to search for alternatives.
+Reliable burgers, good cocktails, covered patio.

 Where to Stay